 The Rise of Superhero/Super Villain Matchups

-This is written for those who buy comics or bought them at one time.
+This is written for those who buy, or have once bought, comics.

-Since the advent of Superman, there have been numerous writers who wanted to build heros/enemies that are stronger than the Man of Steel.
-I get this from a commercial aspect, but aesthetically, it all seems groan-worthy.
+Since the advent of Superman, there have been numerous writers who wanted to build heroes/enemies that are stronger than the Man of Steel.
+I understand this from a commercial aspect, but aesthetically, it all seems groan-worthy.
 Oftentimes, one has to bury their head in a pillow to follow the tortuous creations that have been invented since Superman's first publication.
-Doomsday was created to kill off Superman and thus create a lot a spin-off publications -- either regarding his funeral or his resurrection (in several iterations).
+Doomsday was created to kill off Superman and thus create a lot a spin-off publications—either regarding his funeral or his resurrection (in several iterations).

 All the while Marvel continued to pump out uncountable X-Men titles.
-For me, it all became far too much and I stopped buying either DC or Marvel, as I considered their material to be a wasteland.
-Instead, I started buying independent publishers which I found to be much more satisfying material.
+For me, it all became far too much and I stopped buying both DC and Marvel, as I considered their material to be a wasteland.
+Instead, I started buying independent publishers which I found to provide much more satisfying material.

 During these various match-up videos (I guess mostly available on YouTube), you will find the narrator's referencing material that you may have never read.
 One takes it on faith that their encyclopedic memory of hundreds of comics is accurate.
 So-and-so lifted this, and so-and-so did that, and they use this as a basis for calculating a one-on-one matchup.

 Let's face the facts.
 Some of these comic book characters have existed for decades and gone through a slew of different writers.
 I don't think I'm going out on a limb by stating that some writers take their character too far, e.g., "x" lifted this or that and with the weight of that object, you can expect him/her to have "y" amount of strength.
 What?
 Just because a character is under the possession of an untalented writer for a certain period of time does not transfer to that character's clearly objectifiable abilities.
 It simply means that the writer was out of wits, under the influence, or simply didn't give a damn.